 DataViewer Tool comes in the form of a command prompt script called

 dataviewer.
 In Taverna 1.x, the script used to be bundled together with the Workbench.
 It has now been updated to use the Taverna 2.x codebase and is available as a separate download.
 The functionality of the tool remained (almost) the same as in the previous 1.x version.
-Check out the release notes for the minor changes in the latest version or read more about working with data in Taverna.
+Check out the release notes for the minor changes in the latest version.

 Creating Baclava files